appc/spec/SPEC.md

 - Image archives SHOULD be signed using PGP, the format MUST be ascii-armored detached signature mode.
 - Image signatures MUST be named with the suffix `.aci.asc`.

+**Security Note**: Compressing the image will often change the image size significantly.
+When encryption is applied after compression, it could lead to information leakage, that would not have been revealed without compression, due to such observable difference.
+Implementations supporting compression SHOULD include an option to disable compression.

 The following example demonstrates the creation of a simple ACI using common command-line tools.
 In this case, the ACI is compressed, encrypted, and signed.